EndlessATC/Airports/final/AS/JPN/RJBB_readme.md

-# `RJBB` ACA 3.0.0
+# `RJBB` ACA 3.1.0

 This is an implementation of the Kansai ACA (Approach Control Area) for [Endless ATC](https://steamcommunity.com/app/666610) featuring `RJBB` Kansai International Airport, `RJOO` Osaka International Airport (often referred to as Itami), `RJBE` Kobe Airport, `RJOS` Tokushima Airport, `RJOT` Takamatsu Airport, `RJOB` Okayama Airport, and `RJOY` Yao Airport.
 The airspace ceiling is FL180.

 The Kansai ACA is a very complex airspace, with many airports in close vicinity in Osaka Bay and the surroundings.
 There are many flight paths that cross over each other, and altitude will need to used to separate aircraft very often, especially within Osaka Bay and over Osaka City.
 The controller will need to carefully monitor both departures and arrivals and issue altitude, speed, and vectors to ensure proper separation.

-Based upon AIP Japan 2020/12/31.
+Based upon AIP Japan 2021/08/12 (Ministry of Land, Infrastructure, Transport and Tourism) (https://aisjapan.mlit.go.jp/).
 The choice of SIDs and STARs may not be 100% accurate to real life but should be reasonably accurate reflecting daytime IMC conditions.
 All aircraft are assumed to be RNAV capable; no conventional NAVAID-based SIDs or STARs were implemented unless there is no RNAV procedure published.
-Coastline data from [naturalearthdata.com].
+Coastline data from [naturalearthdata.com](http://www.naturalearthdata.com).

 STARs are implemented as approach transitions.
 To activate an approach, an aircraft must be flying direct to an applicable fix, then the APP button can be activated.
 Multiple approaches may be available from a fix.
 Pressing the APP button again before issuing the approach clearance (do not long press) will select the next approach available from that fix.
 If the aircraft is already on an approach from that fix, you will need to cancel the approach clearance first before issuing another approach clearance.